ucc23/updt_UCC/README.md

 Once finished, correct any issues that are shown.

 ### Summary
 - Scripts used: `B_new_DB_check.py`
-- Files edited: `databases/all_dbs.json`
+- Files edited: `databases/all_dbs.json` (manually)
-- Files generated: properly formatted database for the new DB
+- Files generated: properly formatted database for the new DB (manually)